paswan1995/Azure-Devops/day3.md

   * This software allows
        * to have versions for every change done.
        * multiple developers to parallel work/contribute
-       * handeles release/different customers by branching
+       * handles release/different customers by branching

   * Terms: